 The Onze-Lieve-Vrouwetoren (The Tower of Our Lady)

-Last but not least is the historical tower at Krankeledenstraat, which you won’t miss when in Amersfoort.
+Last but not least is the historical tower at Krankeledenstraat.
 The Onze-Lieve-Vrouwetoren is a tall church tower built in the 15th century.
 This Gothic-styled tower is in fact the 3rd tallest church tower in the Netherlands (1st tallest being Domtoren in our Utrecht, and 2nd tallest – Nieuwe Kerk in Delft).
+You won’t miss it when walking in the old town.

 The Lieve Vrouwekerkhof is a square at the foot of the tower, where you will find lots of cafes with outdoor seating areas, – a nice place to relax after walking around the city.